 Part five discusses the need for building an infrastructure that supports the inclusion of multimodal assignments in a composition classroom.
 Part six has two purposes.
 The first is to continue to demonstrate the power of multimodal composition due to the inclusion of multiple voices, and the second addresses the need for more scholars to research this aspect of multimodal composition.
-Rather than attempting to include a formal conclusion to an incredibly long, but well put together book, the editor chose to include a list of further reading as the closing for this collection.
+Rather than attempting to include a formal conclusion to an incredibly long, but well put together book, the editor chose to include a list of further reading as the closing for this collection that includes traditional favorites such as X as well as new ones such as Y (or something like this).